jeremenichelli/jeremias.codes/src/posts/2024-12-02-media-query-css-functions.md

 }
 ```

+Much shorter but still easy to reason what's going on.

-Another one related to accessibility and widely available is `prefers-reduced-motion`, which could benefit from this form of declaration.
+Another query widely available is `prefers-reduced-motion`, which could also benefit from this form of declaration.

 ```css
 .menu {